 Six Tips to Beat the Heat

 Hydrate early, hydrate often!
 At least 3 days before race day, make sure you’re drinking water and upping your electrolyte intake.
 In addition to drinking with meals, carry water with you so you can top up in between.

 Drink when you are thirsty and no more.
 Favor electrolyte drinks over water.

 If you’re somebody that sweats a lot, you could benefit from stocking up on sodium the day before your race.
 You can do this by taking salt capsules, dissolving salt packs in your drink, or eating salty snacks.
 Aim for about 3,500 – 5,000mg (7-12 grams) of sodium, which is most easily found in cold cut meats, bread and bagels, baked treats, salted nuts, pretzels and canned beans.

 Keep your body temperature low by selecting a race day breakfast that fills you up while cooling you down.
 Chilled, low-fat options like smoothies, fresh fruit, and low-fat yogurt are great options.

 Keep Topping Up

 Prepare top-ups to bring with you on race day.
 Anticipate that you will lose fluids, electrolytes, and sodium on course.
-Prepare to stop at water and Gatorade Endurance stations.
+Prepare to stop at hydration stations.
 Carry a bottle with you if you feel you will need sips in between water stops.
 Bring your favorite energy block, gel or snack with you to consume when you need a boost, hopefully as you’ve practiced during training runs!

 Block the Rays